aimsngn/helping-hand/README.md

 At its core, Helping Hand uses a robotic hand capable of physically demonstrating ASL letter signs.
 The system provides a visual and tangible learning experience, bridging the gap between digital learning and physical interaction for children who benefit from real-world reinforcement.

+We are excited to work on this project!!

 ---

 ## 🎯 Mission